 HCBS lead agency review

-Information collected during each multi-day site visit includes:
+Each multi-day site visit includes:

-- focus groups with lead agency case managers and assessors
+- Focus groups with lead agency case managers and assessors

-- interviews and meetings with agency leadership
+- Interviews and meetings with agency leadership

-- review of case files
+- Review of case files

-- survey of providers
+- Survey of providers

-Once the final analysis is complete, a customized report is prepared for each lead agency.
-Both this report and the lead agency’s corrective action plan (if applicable) are made public.Reports and corrective action plans are available for the following reviews:
+Once DHS completes the final analysis, we will prepare a customized report for each lead agency.
+We will make both this report and the lead agency’s corrective action plan (if applicable) public.Reports and corrective action plans are available for the following reviews:

 Additional information is on the project website.